diamonddel/tod0/README.md

     OPTIONS
         -h, --help
             Display a usage message.

-        -i, --interactive
-            Interactive mode.
-            Don't exit after invoking a command, but ask for follow up commands instead.

-        -n, --display_linenums
-            Display a line number for all lines which are output.

     Specifying a task:
         For commands which take 'task' as a parameter, 'task' can be one of the following: